Could sleep apnea be taking years off your life?

 It not only ruins your sleep.
 If left untreated, sleep apnea could lower your life expectancy.

 Obstructive sleep apnea (OSA) is a condition characterized by heavy snoring and waking up repeatedly during the night.
-During each episode, people with sleep apnea stop breathing momentarily.
+During each episode, breathing stops momentarily.

-Not only does sleep apnea typically result in poor sleep at night and daytime drowsiness, but untreated sleep apnea puts you at increased risk for a host of chronic illnesses, including high blood pressure, stroke, irregular heartbeat, and heart failure.
+Sleep apnea typically results in poor sleep at night and daytime drowsiness.
+When it’s left untreated, it increases the risk for a host of chronic illnesses, including high blood pressure, stroke, irregular heartbeat, and heart failure.
 These may, in turn, contribute to a shorter life expectancy.
 In fact, research has shown that moderate and severe sleep apnea are associated with an increased risk of premature death.

 What is sleep apnea exactly?

-When you sleep, your throat muscles typically used for speaking, breathing, and swallowing become relaxed and the throat becomes narrower.
+When you sleep, the throat muscles typically used for speaking, breathing, and swallowing relax and the throat becomes narrower.
 If you already have a narrow throat, these relaxed muscles may partially or completely block the airway.
 Enlarged tonsils, a small mouth, large tongue, and obesity might compound the problem.

-If the blockage is severe enough to cause a stop in breathing or to reduce your ability to breathe, you’ll come out of a deep sleep and into a light sleep.
+If the blockage is severe enough to stop breathing or reduce the ability to breathe, you’ll move from a deep sleep into a light sleep.
 You’ll often start breathing again with a loud snore and you may wake up choking.
 In the most severe cases of sleep apnea, this may happen up to 30 times per hour.

 Why sleep apnea is dangerous

-In addition to interfering with quality sleep, sleep apnea places stress on the body and reduces the amount of nourishing oxygen the body receives.
-As a result, it raises your risk of a host of other conditions, including:
+In addition to interfering with quality sleep, sleep apnea places stress on the body and reduces the amount of oxygen the body receives.
+As a result, it raises your risk of many other conditions, including:

-• Cardiovascular disease, including high blood pressure, heart attack, stroke, heart failure, and irregular heart rhythm
+• Cardiovascular disease, such as high blood pressure, heart attack, stroke, heart failure, and irregular heart rhythm

 • Type 2 diabetes